Tobacco industry interference in the DRC

 Article 5.3 of the WHO Framework Convention on Tobacco Control (FCTC) stipulates that public health policies on tobacco control must not be influenced by the commercial and other interests of the tobacco industry.

-Law no. 18/035 of December 13, 1998, establishes fundamental principles for the organization of public health in the DRC and prohibits any form of interference by the tobacco industry.
+Law no. 18/035 of December 13, 2018, establishes fundamental principles for the organization of public health in the DRC and prohibits any form of interference by the tobacco industry.
 However, effective implementation measures have yet to be taken.
-A needs assessment report for the implementation of the FCTC by the WHO convention secretariat on the DRC in 2015
+A shared number of recommendations on addressing tobacco industry interference following the WHO convention and complemented with other recommendations are as follows;The DRC should:

-• not allow a person employed by the tobacco industry or an entity dedicated to promoting its interests to serve on a public body, committee, or advisory group that develops or implements tobacco control measures or public health policy;
+- not allow a person employed by the tobacco industry or an entity dedicated to promoting its interests to serve on a public body, committee, or advisory group that develops or implements tobacco control measures or public health policy;

-• not accept, support, or endorse any voluntary code of conduct or instrument proposed by the tobacco industry as a substitute for legally enforceable tobacco control measures, or endorse any offer of assistance or proposal for tobacco control legislation or policy developed by or in collaboration with the tobacco industry;
+- not accept, support, or endorse any voluntary code of conduct or instrument proposed by the tobacco industry as a substitute for legally enforceable tobacco control measures, or endorse any offer of assistance or proposal for tobacco control legislation or policy developed by or in collaboration with the tobacco industry;

-• not authorize an official or employee of the state or of a semi-public or quasi-public body to accept payments, gifts, or services, in cash or in kind, from the tobacco industry;
+- not authorize an official or employee of the state or of a semi-public or quasi-public body to accept payments, gifts, or services, in cash or in kind, from the tobacco industry;

-• ensure full transparency for all interactions between government officials and the tobacco industry, including public disclosure of the nature, timing, and content of any meetings or correspondence;
+- ensure full transparency for all interactions between government officials and the tobacco industry, including public disclosure of the nature, timing, and content of any meetings or correspondence;

-• refrain from approving or supporting activities described as socially responsible by the tobacco industry, as well as from forming partnerships for these activities or participating in them;
+- refrain from approving or supporting activities described as socially responsible by the tobacco industry, as well as from forming partnerships for these activities or participating in them;

-• include provisions on tobacco industry interference in the code of conduct for public officials.
+- include provisions on tobacco industry interference in the code of conduct for public officials.
 It is therefore recommended that this code of conduct be updated to include the guidelines set out in article 5.3 of the FCTC.